Meal Train Ideas: Making Meals for Neighbors in Need

 - Vegetarians in the house?
 You know what to do.
 Here's our collection of Vegetarian Recipes.

 - Choose meals that travel well – cheese and eggs help hold together pre-baked casseroles.

 - For delicate salads, include a separate container of dressing to be mixed in just before serving.

 OK, let's get to the recipes!
 Here are some family-friendly favorites for your dinner tree:

 Pasta casseroles are easy to make, they travel well, and are easy to reheat or freeze for later.

-With enchiladas, it's nice to bring garnishes like sour cream and guacamole and even a Ziploc bag with chopped lettuce.
+With enchiladas, it's nice to bring garnishes like sour cream and guacamole and even a resealable plastic bag with chopped lettuce.

 This category includes savory pies like chicken pot pie, taco pie, and shepherd's pie, along with vegetarian options.

 "Baked barbeque beans and ground beef with a crust.
 This pie is perfect for any occasion." – CHRYSTALP1981

 Chicken Pot Pie